bvlj/usi_icorsi3_pro/README.md

    probably called "_(new HTML block)_", click on the gear icon and select "_Configure (new HTML block)_"
 4. Paste the content of [icorsi.html](./icorsi.html) into the "_Content_"
-   text field and ajust the config as explained in the file
+   text field and **adjust the config** as explained in the first lines of the file
 5. Click "_Save changes_"
 6. Click "_Stop customising this page_" once you're back in the main page